pq/surveyor/README.md

 will analyze projects at the given path and identify places where `"async"` is used as a simple identifer.
 These places would produce errors if `async` become a reserved keyword.

+Note that this generates a lot of output.
+To make sure none of it is lost, consider redirecting to a file.
+For example:

+    dart example/async_surveyor.dart  <path>  2>&1 | tee survey_out.txt

 ## Features and bugs